cparsell/music-spider/README.md

 - Now the script should have authorization to get your user's info (playlists, top artists, etc)

 ### 3. Google Triggers
 This will set up Apps Script to regularly update artists, events, and send you an email.
-Feel free to change the timing of these to your preference.
+Change the timing of these to your preference.
+If you do not want an email, just don't create this trigger.

 - In the Apps Script project, go to **Triggers** on the left sidebar
 - Click **Add Trigger**